paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

   (I) Nothing in this paragraph may be construed to alter or otherwise limit the authority of the Central Intelligence Agency to independently exercise an authority under section 3 or 8(a) of the Central Intelligence Agency Act of 1949 [[50 U.S.C.
 3503](./chapter-046-central-intelligence-agency.md#section-3503), 3510(a)].

 (5) Any authority provided to the Director of National Intelligence or the head of an element of the intelligence community pursuant to this subsection to make an expenditure referred to in subsection (a) of section 8 of the Central Intelligence Agency Act of 1949 ([50 U.S.C.
-3510](./chapter-046-central-intelligence-agency.md#section-3510)) is subject to the notification requirement under subsection (c) of such section.
+3510](./chapter-046-central-intelligence-agency.md#section-3510)) is subject to the notification requirement under subsection (c) of such section, including the guidance issued under paragraph (2) of such subsection (c).
 If the Director of National Intelligence is required to make a notification for a specific expenditure pursuant to both this paragraph and paragraph (4)(G), the Director may make a single notification.

 (6) **Other transaction authority.—**